Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 Where
 1 second = 1,000 milliseconds (ms) = 1,000,000 microseconds (µs)

-One thing for sure, moving from RDBMS to Redis is a [paradigm shift](https://en.wikipedia.org/wiki/Paradigm_shift) which requires insightful cognition of data propensity.
+One thing for sure, moving from RDBMS to Redis is a [paradigm shift](https://en.wikipedia.org/wiki/Paradigm_shift) which requires insightful cognition of data propensity, a fundamental change in ways of storage and retrieval on data of a system, which is both agonizing and tormenting.
+The only goal is to achieve high performance.
+If speed doesn't matter, stay where your are, Redis is not ypur cup of tea...

 #### V. Bibliography